About the Regiment

 Command Team of the 7th Toronto Regiment RCA

-LCol John Dean comes from a long line of gunners.
-He was promoted to his current rank and appointed the Commanding Officer of 7th Toronto Regiment, RCA on 26 Sept 21.
+LCol Curtis Roach was promoted to his current rank and appointed the Commanding Officer of 7th Toronto Regiment, RCA on 26 May 2025.

 Honoraries of the 7th Toronto Regiment, RCA